-GTC's Latin American operations contributed \$16.9 million and \$33.8 million to revenue in the first six months of 1997 and 1996 respectively.
-Revenue from GTC's Latin American operations in the first six months of 1997 as compared to the comparable period in 1996 decreased \$16.9 million, principally associated with the completion or curtailment of certain contracts during the first quarter of 1997 and the second half of 1996.
-GTC divested all of its Latin American operations effective June 30, 1997, as more fully described in Note 7 to GTC's Unaudited Condensed Consolidated Financial Statements as of and for the period ended June 29, 1997.
+GTC's Latin American operations contributed \$16.9 million and \$48.2 million to revenue in the first nine months of 1997 and 1996 respectively.
+Revenue from GTC's Latin American operations in the first nine months of 1997 as compared to the year earlier period decreased \$31.3 million, principally associated with the completion or curtailment of certain contracts during the second half of 1996 and the first quarter of 1997 and GTC's divestiture of all of its Latin American operations effective June 30, 1997, as more fully described in Note 3 of the accompanying Interim Consolidated Financial Statements.
+During the year ended December 31, 1996 and the nine month period ended September 28, 1997, the Latin American operations accounted for approximately \$1.3 million and \$2.2 million, respectively, of the operating loss of GTC.
+While a portion of those losses were attributable to costs allocated from the Tampa headquarters, GTC expects the divestiture of the Latin American operations and the corresponding reduction in operating costs attributable to the Latin American operations will have an overall positive impact on operating income.
+GTC has redirected its resources in order to successfully improve the quality and profitability of its domestic operations.
+However, GTC cannot make any assurances that its strategy to focus on its core domestic manufacturing and engineering business will result in improved profitability.

-Gross profit for the three months ended June 29, 1997 decreased to \$1.2 million or 3.2% of revenue from \$4.8 million or 7.5% of revenue during the three months ended June 30, 1996.
-Gross loss for the first six months of 1997 was \$0.2 million or 0.3% of revenue compared to gross profit of \$9.0 million or 6.8% of revenue in the first six months of 1996.
-The net decrease in gross profit during the first six months of 1997 was principally related to a \$1.1 million decrease in gross profit from GTC's domestic manufacturing and engineering services (excluding the name brand products business), a \$3.3 million decrease in gross profit from GTC's Latin American operations and a \$4.8 million decrease from the name brand products business.
+Gross loss for the three months ended September 28, 1997 was \$0.5million or 2.5% of revenue compared to gross profit of \$0.8 million or 1.7% of revenue during the three months ended September 29, 1996.
+Gross loss for the first nine months of 1997 was \$0.7 million or 0.9% of revenue compared to a gross profit of \$9.8 million or 5.5% of revenue in the first nine months of 1996.
+The net decrease in year-to-date gross profit during the first nine months of 1997 was principally comprised of a \$2.0 million decrease in gross profit from GTC's domestic manufacturing and engineering services (excluding the name brand products business), a \$3.8 million decrease in gross profit from GTC's Latin American operations and a \$4.8 million decrease from the name brand products business.
 The primary cause for the decline in gross profit (excluding the name brand products business decline) was the fact that decreased revenue levels experienced by GTC, as discussed above, caused GTC to underutilize its manufacturing capacity.
-Additionally, included in the second quarter gross margin in 1996 was a favorable name brand products business claim settlement of \$4.1 million.
-Finally, the reduced gross profits in 1997 are also caused by low margin contracts and cost overruns on certain contracts.
+Additionally, included in the second quarter gross profit in 1996 was a favorable name brand products business claim settlement of \$4.1 million.
+The reduced gross profit in 1997 was also caused by low margin contracts and cost overruns on certain contracts.
+During the third quarter of 1997, GTC evaluated the status of certain loss contracts and recognized \$0.8 million of additional costs for these contracts.
+These costs arose during the third quarter due to shortages of materials, delays in attaining certain contract milestones and increased warranty estimates based on returned product.
+GTC also recorded, in the third quarter of 1997, a provision for excess and obsolete inventories totaling \$0.6 million.
+This provision was recorded to reflect the aging of the residual inventory resulting from contract terminations or curtailments and GTC's unsuccessful efforts to fully recover certain costs from its customers.
 GTC has modified its marketing strategies to focus on obtaining more profitable contractual agreements to mitigate the effects of the low margin contracts.